0xLiam0920/Aetherion-Astrophysics-Suite/README.md

 DO NOT EXPECT PERFECT STABILITY OR COMPLETE FEATURE SET YET!

 **Physics Model Limitations:**
 - **Temperature/Sound Speed Model:** The gas temperature calculations assume ideal gas behavior, which is optimistic for hot accreting plasma near black holes where radiation pressure and magnetic effects dominate.
-This is sufficient for Bondi radius order-of-magnitude estimates but should not be relied upon for precision plasma dynamics.
+This is fine for Bondi radius order-of-magnitude estimates but should not be relied upon for precision plasma dynamics.
 ---

 ## Table of Contents